giuseppetnt/uc-arch-v2/README.md

 ## TO DO LIST:
 - Debian based utilities
 - Code optimization
-- Add for comparing package version
+- Add function for compairing package version